With dubSearch, you can search multiple databases at once to simultaneously browse articles, books, DVDs, newspapers, and multimedia content.

 So what's a database?
 Simply, databases are online indexes to articles.
 Originally, databases provided basic information about articles, and sometimes included a helpful abstract (summary) of particular articles.
 Increasingly, more and more databses contain instantly accessible full-text articles. although many still contain just abstracts and/or citation information.
 In this latter case, see the following section in order to get the article you need.

 Researchers can search databases by keywords, subjects, titles, and authors, among other criteria.
 The library has a number of databases to help you find articles from scholarly journals, newspapers, and popular magazines.
 The following list includes useful databases for students of history.
-A my.whittier username and password is required to access our subscription databases.
+Your MyWhittier username and password is required to access our subscription databases.